KingMe1738/intermediate-pygame/README.md

 ### 🔊 Step 7: Add Sound Effects

+> **Note:** Sound effects will only work if you are running VS Code locally.
+They do not work in GitHub Codespaces.

 Ask Copilot:

 > “Play a sound when the ball hits a paddle or when someone scores.”